Saturday, 27 September 2014

 By Gary Deane

-It’s often been an authentic sense of character absent in movies adapted from Leonard’s crime list (the westerns have done better).
-Films such as the popular ‘Get Shorty’ and ‘Be Cool’ jettisoned Leonard’s smart, nervy characterizations in favor of dumbed-down caricatures.
+It’s often been an authentic sense of character that has been absent in movies adapted from Leonard’s crime novels (his westerns have done better).
+Titles such as the popular ‘Get Shorty’ and ‘Be Cool’ jettisoned Leonard’s smart, nervy characterizations in favor of dumbed-down caricatures.
 Tarantino clearly better understands the complexity of the folks that inhabit Leonard’s world.
 In ‘Jackie Brown’ it's straight-shooter Max who’s prepared to dirty himself in order to right a few wrongs for Jackie and perhaps to again find romance.
-Or criminals like Ordell, a stone killer both mesmerizing and terrifying.
+Or criminals like Ordell, a stone killer who's both mesmerizing and terrifying.

-While’ Jackie Brown’ has a shambling feel to it which doesn’t hold to the book’s tight construction, Tarantino nails the essentials – not only the hustle and flow of the narrative but also Leonard’s smart dialog (one of Leonard’s ‘10 Rules of Writing’ was to leave out the parts that no one ever reads including exposition or undue description).
+While Jackie Brown’ has a shambling feel to it which doesn’t hold to the book’s tight construction, Tarantino nails the essentials – not only the hustle and flow of the narrative but also Leonard’s sharp dialog (one of Leonard’s ‘10 Rules of Writing’ was to leave out the parts that no one ever reads including exposition or undue description).

 1 comment: